On convergence to equilibrium for one-dimensional chain of harmonic oscillators in the half-line: Introduction

 The dynamics of the equations with delay has been extensively investigated by many authors under some restrictions on the kernel $K(1,t)$.
 For details, we refer to the monograph by Gripenberg, Londen and Staffans \cite{GLS}.
 The stability properties of linear Volterra integro-differential equations can be found in the papers by Murakami \cite{Murakami}, Nino and Murakami \cite{NinoMur}, Kordonis and Philos \cite{KorPhi}.
 Note that in the literature frequently the long time asymptotical behavior of solutions is studied assuming that the kernel has the exponential decay or is of one sign.
 However, in our case, by (\ref{0.2}), the decay of $K(1,t)$ is like $(1+t)^{-3/2}$.

-In recent years the nonlinear equation of a form (\ref{int7.1}) with a stationary Gaussian process $h(t)$ and with a smooth (confining or periodic) potential $P(q)=-\int F(q)dq$ has been investigated also extensively, for example, the ergodic properties of such equations were studied by Jak\v{s}i\'c and Pillet in \cite{JP97}, and the qualitative properties of solutions were established by Ottobre and Pavliotis in \cite{OP}.
+The nonlinear equations of the form (\ref{int7.1}) with a stationary Gaussian process $h(t)$ and with a smooth (confining or periodic) potential $P(q)=-\int F(q)\,dq$ have been investigated extensively, for example, the ergodic properties of such equations were studied by Jak\v{s}i\'c and Pillet in \cite{JP97}, and the qualitative properties of solutions were established by Ottobre and Pavliotis in \cite{OP}.
 In the present paper, we prove the convergence to equilibrium for a linear model.
 However, we do not assume that the initial distribution of the system is a Gibbs measure or absolutely continuous with respect to a Gibbs measure.
-Therefore, the force $h(t)=z(1,t)$ in Eqn~(\ref{int7.1}) is non-Gaussian, in general.
+Therefore, the force $h(t)=z(1,t)$ in (\ref{int7.1}) is non-Gaussian, in general.

 The paper is organized as follows.
-In Section~\ref{sec2} we impose the conditions on the model and on the initial measures $\mu_0$ and state the main results.
-The limit behavior for solutions of Eqn~(\ref{int7.1}) is studied in Sections~\ref{sec3} and \ref{sec4}.
-The compactness of the measures family $\{\mu_t,\,t\in\R\}$ is proved in Section~\ref{s5}.
-In Section~\ref{sec5} we establish asymptotics (\ref{0.1}) and complete the proof of the convergence (\ref{1.8i}).
-In Appendix~A we study the properties of $K(x,t)$ and prove the existence of the solutions.
-The behavior of $q(0,t)$ is studied in Appendix~B. Appendix~C contains the results on the solutions $z(x,t)$.
+In Section~\ref{sec2}, we impose the conditions on the model and on the initial measures $\mu_0$ and state the main results.
+The bounds for solutions of (\ref{int7.1}) are obtained in Section~\ref{sec3}.
+The asymptotics (\ref{0.1}) is proved in Section~\ref{sec5}.
+In Section~\ref{s5}, we prove the convergence (\ref{1.8i}).
+In Appendix~A, we study the properties of the kernel $K(x,t)$ and prove the existence of the solutions.
+The properties of $\tilde q(0,\omega)$, $\omega\in\mathbb{C}$, are studied in Appendix~B. Appendix~C contains the results on the solutions $z(x,t)$.